Last Updated: 1.30pm Tuesday 26th May 2020

 The Family Involvement Program has been suspended until further notice.
 Parents that have committed to an activity with their relevant workgroup coordinator in Term 1 will receive credits towards those hours.

-No. External providers have been advised that College facilities will no longer be available to hire.
+No. External providers have been advised that College facilities will no longer be available to hire at the moment.

 Yes.
 Given that the building sites on both campuses are technically not our property and that the builders do not have access to any of our facilities, there is no concern about the builders being on site.

 All Year 11 and 12 students are expected to attend Mentor time in person at 8:30am on Tuesday 26th May (this will be an extended Mentor time with Period 1 starting at 9:00am).